Introduction

 AI agents can:

-- Answer inquiries
+- Answer questions

-- Resolve common issues
+- Fix common issues

-- Escalate complex cases
+- Escalate hard cases

-This improves response times and customer satisfaction.
+This cuts wait times and lifts customer satisfaction.

 Sales Operations